ManifoldScholar/manifold-docs/_docs/projects/customizing/texts.md

 ### General

-<<<<<<< HEAD
-When you access a text record in the backend, you'll arrive first in the `General` menu where you can adjust the following aspects of the text.
+When you access a text record in the backend, you'll arrive first in the `General` menu where you can adjust number of the text's fundamental attributes:

 <div style="background: #d4f2ff; margin: 20px 0; padding: 15px;">
 <strong>Note</strong>.
 Of the following fields, <code>Title</code>, <code>Subtitle</code>, and <code>Description</code> have display options available in the text content block.
 To learn more about those options, see the <a href="/docs/projects/customizing/layout.html">Layout</a> section.